xzpeter/linux/Documentation/virt/kvm/api.rst

 The dirty ring can gets full.
 When it happens, the KVM_RUN of the vcpu will return with exit reason KVM_EXIT_DIRTY_LOG_FULL.

+NOTE: the capability KVM_CAP_DIRTY_LOG_RING and the corresponding ioctl KVM_RESET_DIRTY_RINGS are mutual exclusive to the existing ioctl KVM_GET_DIRTY_LOG.
+After enabling KVM_CAP_DIRTY_LOG_RING with an acceptable dirty ring size, the virtual machine will switch to the dirty ring tracking mode.
+Further ioctls to either KVM_GET_DIRTY_LOG or KVM_CLEAR_DIRTY_LOG will fail.